rogerclarkmelbourne/Arduino_STM32/README.md

 Arduino STM32
 =============

+##Notice

+This software is experimental and a work in progress.
+Under no circumstances should these files be used in relation to any critical system(s).
+Use of these files is at your own risk.

 ##Summary:
 This repo contains, the "Hardware" files to support STM32 based boards on Arduino version 1.5.x to the latest version (currently 1.6.3)  including [LeafLabs Maple, and Maple mini](http://www.leaflabs.com/about-maple/), and other generic STM32F103 boards